 Venture Our & Learn

 Learning together can strengthen your relationship.
 It not only cultivates knowledge for you as an individual, but it opens dialogue and gives you more to talk about with one another.
 Is there a place you drive by all of the time and always want to go, but never do?
 What about your partner?
 Have you ever wondered about the little shop tucked out of the way?
-Or questioned what is down "that road" that you always go by but never venture down?
+Or questioned what is down "that road" that you always go past but never venture down?
 Why not have an adventure this Valentine's Day?

 Take a Bike Ride